-MINOR A minor in political science shall consist of 21 semester hours.
+A minor in political science shall consist of 21 semester hours.
 Twelve of the hours must be in political science with 9 being upper-level hours.
 It is advised that the student plan a minor in such a manner as to support the major or provide an alternative field of interest that might be a basis for pursuing further professional training.

-Eight Consecutive Semester Course of Study for a Bachelor of Arts or a Bachelor of Science Degree in the Major of POLITICAL SCIENCE - Legal Careers Track FRESHMAN YEAR: 30-33 credit_hours Fall Semester: Composition I Critical Inquiry Spring Semester: Composition II Either Semester: Introduction to Political Science Politics and Careers (2 hours) American National Government Basic Oral Communication College Algebra General Education courses from Distribution Requirements to total 15 to 17 hours SOPHOMORE YEAR: 31 credit hou irs Fall Semester: Argumentation and Debate World Civilization I or Humanities I Spring Semester: World Civilization II or Humanities II Either Semester: 9 hours of electives 3 hours of Political Science electives, approved by advisor, related to career track General Education courses from Distribution Requirements to total 15 or 16 hours JUNIOR YEAR: 30 credit hours Fall Semester:Public PolicyHistory of American ConstitutionalLaw & ThoughtHistory of Political Thought ISENIOR YEAR: 33 credit hours Spring Semester: Research Methods and Writing History of Political Thought II (advised) Senior Seminar Either Semester: Internship General Education courses from Distribution Requirements or general electives to total 30 hours Fall Semester: Spring Semester: Either Semester: International Law Law School Admissions Test International Trade Law and Policy Contemporary Political Philosophy Internship, if not previously completed Political Communication 3 upper-level hours of Political Science electives, approved by advisor, related to career track General electives to total 16 or 17 hours NOTE: If pursuing the B.A., the student must also complete 4 to 6 hours of the same foreign language
+Eight Consecutive Semester Course of Study for a Bachelor of Arts or a Bachelor of Science Degree in the Major of POLITICAL SCIENCE - Legal Careers Track

+Composition I Introduction to Political Science Composition II Critical Inquiry Politics and Careers (2 hours)

+American National Government Basic Oral Communication

+General Education courses from Distribution Requirements to total 15 to 17 hours

+Fall Semester: Either Semester: Spring Semester:

+Argumentation and Debate World Civilization II or Humanities II Nine hours of electives

+Three hours of Political Science electives, World Civilization I or Humanities I approved by advisor, related to career track General Education courses from Distribution Requirements to total 15 or 16 hours

+Either Semester: Fall Semester: Spring Semester: Public Policy Research Methods and Writing Internship

+History of American Constitutional Law & History of Political Thought II (advised) General Education courses from Distribution

+Thought Requirements or general electives to total 30 History of Political Thought I

+International Law International Trade Law and Policy Internship, if not previously completed Contemporary Political Philosophy Political Communication Law School Admissions Test

+Senior Seminar Criminal Law I or II

+Three upper-level hours of Political Science electives, approved by advisor, related to career track

+NOTE: If pursuing the B.A., the student must also complete 4 to 6 hours of the same foreign language